kaian0414/CheckAlumniState/README.md

 The checked infomation (graduated and non_graduated) is save into the excel file (with currect date identify).

+## Sample files
+In this repository, two sample files are provided.
+It is used for readers to understand what should be put in the name.xlsx for checking and what will be the output.

 ## Special Statement
 - This coding is just for learning, please don't use it as other purpose.
 - This design is available on 10-Apr 2022, if there is some changes in the future, this coding may not be workable.